Studies on medical Marijuana

 Here is a brief overview of some of these studies:

-Studies on medical Marijuana – University of Arizona: Marijuana consumption does not harm health, but smoking affects gums.
+Studies on Medical Marijuana – University of Arizona: Marijuana consumption does not harm health, but smoking affects gums.

-A study of a group of 1,307 New Zealanders from birth to age of age followed their smoking habits and their effect on accepted physical health measures, such as lung function, systemic infections, cholesterol levels, blood pressure, weight, blood sugar and health Teeth and mouth.
+A study of a group of 1,307 New Zealanders from birth to the age of age followed their smoking habits and their effect on accepted physical health measures, such as lung function, systemic infections, cholesterol levels, blood pressure, weight, blood sugar and health Teeth and mouth.

 The findings are surprising: After considering factors that have a known health impact, particularly cigarette smoking and socioeconomic status, Marijuana consumption has no adverse effect on physical health, except on the gums.